ckeditor/ckeditor5/docs/installation/integrations/drupal.md

 * {@link features/revision-history Revision History} to see what changes were made, and compare and restore previous versions of the content.
 * {@link features/real-time-collaboration Real-time Collaboration} to allow multiple users to edit simultaneously.
 * There is also a configurable notifications system to stay up-to-date whenever someone mentions you in a document, comments, or replies to you, accepts or rejects suggestions, and so on.
 Integrate it with your own plugin to get notifications via email, Slack, or other services.

+All the collaboration features can also be used for asynchronous editing.

+Other features available in the CKeditor&nbsp;5 Premium module include:

+* Easily defined {@link features/template templates}.
+* {@link features/slash-commands Slash commands} that let you create, insert, and format rich content on the go.
+* {@link features/format-painter Format painter} to easily style the edited text.
+* Enhanced {@link features/paste-from-office-enhanced Paste from Office} and {@link features/import-word Import from Word} features.
+* Handy one-click {@link features/export-pdf Export to PDF} and {@link features/export-word Export to Word} features that offer portability and cross-platform interoperability.

 ## Supported Drupal versions